Quantum reservoir computing in Jaynes-Cummings models: Nonlinear memory and time-series prediction: JC model for QRC

 \subsection{Hamiltonians of the reservoir}

-We introduce the substrate considered as a reservoir in this work, namely, a qubit with transition frequency $\omega_{a}$ interacting with a single bosonic mode of frequency $\omega_{b}$ inside a cavity, the interaction strength being $\chi$, as illustrated in Fig. \ref{setup}.
+The reservoir substrate studied in this work is a qubit with transition frequency $\omega_{a}$ interacting with a single bosonic mode of frequency $\omega_{b}$, the interaction strength being $\chi$.
+For generality, we adopt the term ``qubit" throughout this work, as the Jaynes-Cummings model can be realized with diverse physical platforms, including both natural and artificial two-level systems.
+For the purpose of illustration, in Fig. \ref{setup}, we represent the two-level system as an atom interacting with a cavity mode.
 The bosonic field undergoes continuous photon loss with decay rate $\kappa$.
-Depending on the interrelation between $\omega_{a},\, \omega_{b},\, \chi$ and $\kappa$, the dynamics can be modelled using different Hamiltonians.
-In this work, we address two well-known Hamiltonians, namely the \textit{Jaynes-Cummings} (JC) model and the \textit{dispersive Jaynes-Cummings} (DJC) model approximating the large detuning regime, benchmarking their respective best performance as reservoirs for QRC.
+Depending on the interrelation between $\omega_{a},\, \omega_{b},\, \chi$, and $\kappa$, the dynamics can be modeled using different Hamiltonians.
+In this work, we address two well-known Hamiltonians, namely, the \textit{Jaynes-Cummings} model and the \textit{dispersive Jaynes-Cummings} model approximating the large detuning regime, benchmarking their respective best performance as reservoirs for QRC.

-Classical driving fields encode the input in the QRC cavity, with carrier frequency $\omega_{1}$ and time-dependent amplitude $\beta(t)$ (see, for instance, the coherent drive in the experiments of Refs. \cite{mcmahon2024,carles2025}).
-Additionally, we consider in some cases also a classical field with frequency $\omega_2$ and (time-independent) amplitude $\alpha$ driving the qubit. \\ \\ \textbf{(i) Jaynes-Cummings model:} The JC Hamiltonian models a qubit-boson system in the \textit{strong coupling limit}, i.e., when $\chi >\kappa$ and when the rotating wave approximation holds, i.e. $\chi\ll\omega_{a}, \omega_{b}$~\cite{jcreview_2024}.
-It can be written as
+Classical driving fields encode the input in the QRC cavity, with carrier frequency $\omega_{1}$ and time-dependent amplitude $\beta(t)$ (see, for instance, the coherent microwave signal drive in the experiments of Refs. \cite{mcmahon2024,carles2025}).
+Additionally, we consider in some cases also a classical field with frequency $\omega_2$ and amplitude $\alpha $ driving the qubit.
+We note that the qubit drive is introduced to tune the system operation but not as an input injection.
+Therefore, we restrict ourselves to the simple scenario of a constant amplitude $\alpha$ instead of any complex time-dependent modulation.
+As we will see in the next section, whether this drive results in a meaningful advantage for QRC, will depend on the reservoir Hamiltonian. \\ \\ \textbf{(i) Jaynes-Cummings model:} The JC Hamiltonian models a qubit-boson system in the \textit{strong coupling limit}, i.e., when $\chi >\kappa$ and when the rotating wave approximation holds, i.e. $\vert \omega_{a}-\omega_{b}\vert \ll \vert\omega_{a}+\omega_{b}\vert$ and $\chi\ll\omega_{a}, \omega_{b}$~\cite{jcreview_2024}.
+Considering $\hbar=1$ throughout this work, the JC Hamiltonian can be written as

 Here $c$ ($c^{\dagger})$ is the bosonic annihilation (creation) operator, $\sigma^{Z}\equiv \vert e\rangle\langle e\vert-\vert g\rangle\langle g\vert$ is the Pauli-Z operator, $\sigma^{+}$ ($\sigma^{-}$) is the spin raising (lowering) operator, defined as $\sigma^{+} = \vert e\rangle\langle g\vert$ ($\sigma^{-} = \vert g\rangle\langle e\vert$); $\vert g\rangle$ and $\vert e\rangle$ are respectively the ground and the excited state of the qubit.
 The difference between the qubit and bosonic energies, i.e., $\delta = \omega_{a} - \omega_{b}$ is the detuning of the system.
 The cavity and qubit driving Hamiltonians can be expressed as